MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

 You will learn in this section:

+1- What are Milestones and When to use them.

-1- How to model a case using Milestones.
+2- How to model a case using Milestones.

-2- How to apply the CMMN specification to Case Modeling .
+3- How to apply the CMMN specification to Case Modeling .

 The Credit Card dispute case
 ----------------------------